gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 #### Simplicity in Toki Pona

 Toki Pona values simplicity in statements and expression.
-If you find yourself creating or translating a long single phrase, think about how you could restate it!
+If you find yourself making a long single phrase, think about breaking it up to restate it!
 Using more sentences with fewer words each is more clear than one sentence with many words.
 But don't go too far with this- as you learn, you'll find a comfortable balance between the two.

 #### Lesson Notes

-Everything in the **Overview** section will use as few words from previous lessons as possible, excepting the first lesson and lessons about collections of important words.

 The definitions for words are examples, not comprehensive.
 The same goes for exercise translations.
 Words can refer to more than the examples, and be used in more ways than appear in the exercises.
 Be experimental, try many things as you learn!

-If an exercise spoiler has **bold text**, there's more than just a translation under it.
+If an exercise spoiler has **bold text**, there's a lesson with the translation!
 Check for more info!

-Lastly, if you ever see a spoiler starting with "a note", it is not necessary to read.
+If you see a spoiler starting with "a note", it is not necessary to read.
 But it might still be helpful!

 ## How to Read